 We never cooked in the bags (in the oven, microwave or sous vide) so we can’t comment on how they performed.
 We also have no intention of cooking in them as that isn’t a requirement for us, and we’ll be using them exclusively for food storage.

-The only drawback to these bags is that they are on the pricey side.
-A 4-pack sells for around £45 on Amazon, but the lifespan and reusability of these bags should make them budget-friendly over time.
+Prices for these bags start at £9.99 for the snack bag and go up to £29.99 for the 3-litre mega standup bag.
+The most popular item is the sandwich bag and this is recommended to sell at £12.99.
+This doesn’t make the bags cheap, but the lifespan and reusability of these bags should make them budget-friendly over time.
 And every time you reuse a bag, that’s one less plastic bag that’s going to potentially end up in the ocean.

 One thing that intrigued us was whether these bags can be recycled.
 Since the bags are silicone, they can’t be added to your plastic recycling.
 Silicone goes through a different recycling process, and our council does not offer a means to recycle these.
 On the upside, because the bags seem to be extremely durable, with normal use, I suspect that we may have a few years’ life in the them before having to figure out the best way of discarding them.